protossoftware/etrice/plugins/org.eclipse.etrice.doc/README.md

 **Prerequistes**:

-- Featurizer (Download from Bitbucket and install)
+- Featurizer (Download from Bitbucket and install - https://bitbucket.org/protos_de/de.protos.featurizer/downloads/)
 - Stagen (Download .jar from Bitbucket and put it to folder */xternalLibs*, **Java 8 **)
 - saxon9he.jar (in folder */xternalLibs*)